luhygenet/hyperon-miner/README.md

 This pattern miner is to mine frequent and interesting patterns from Hypergraph AtomSpace.
 In order to do that, it will first mine frequent patterns and store them in a new space, which will be passed to the surprisingness components to score each pattern's surprisingness value.

 **To Mine Frequent Patterns:**
-- Mine Abstract Patterns
+- Mine Abstract Patterns:
 Query link nodes, form abstract patterns with variables, and filter by minimum support.

-- Specialize Patterns
+- Specialize Patterns:
 Break abstract patterns into triplets, apply valuations (including nested expressions), and build specializations.

-- Select Candidate Patterns
+- Select Candidate Patterns:
 Evaluate support for specialized patterns and keep those meeting the support threshold.

-- Expand via Conjunction
+- Expand via Conjunction:
 Combine candidate patterns through variable mapping, remove redundancy, and normalize structure.